jialongl/draw-sth-web/README.markdown

 <code>
 $ python ws-server.py<br />
-$ google-chrome drawer.html (tab A)<br />
+$ google-chrome index.html (tab A), click "Draw".<br />
-$ google-chrome guesser.html (tab B)
+$ google-chrome index.html (tab B), click "Guess".
 </code>

-In tab A: Set the word by typing it and the Enter key; Draw stuff.
-(But don't draw before you set the answer) <br>
+* Drawer: Set the word by typing it and the Enter key; Draw stuff.
+(But don't draw before you set the answer) <br />
-In tab B: You see the drawing coming out in the canvas; Guess the word by typing it and the Enter key.
+* Guesser: You see the drawing coming out in the canvas; Guess the word by typing it and the Enter key.

 In the whole process, have "DevTools" open, as I implemented the notifications as "console.log()"s.